Uttkarsh-raj/CryptoAPI/README.md

 3. Store data to the database and run this task in the background.

 ## Screenshots:
-(For demo pourpose the job is run after every 2 mins in the screenshot.)
+(For demo pourpose the job is running after every 2 mins in the screenshot.)
 <br>
 <center>
 <img width="1000" src="https://github.com/Uttkarsh-raj/CryptoAPI/assets/106571927/acbbb50f-6865-4c73-baac-fff534fbac4c"></img>